gnrlbzik/gnrlbzik.github.io/notes/2015-02-19/thank-you-alessandro-volta.md

 Being hit by shit storm of information, I decided to stop.
 That said, I have been hit by inspiration to rebuild fleet of two wheeled monsters.

-## Some history in order cause I do love bikes, even if I forgot about them for a while.
+## Some history in order, because I do love bikes, even if I forgot about them for a while.

 I have not been actively involved with this hobby of mine for a while now, family and work, who know how long, at list five years or so.
 That will change for sure.